 Pneumonia

-Pneumonia is a respiratory infection that affects the lungs and can be caused by bacterial, viral or fungal agents [44723].
-Signs of pneumonia include fever, cough, rapid or difficulty breathing and fatigue [44724].
-High rates of pneumonia are associated with factors like crowded housing and smoking [44723] .
+Pneumonia is a respiratory infection that affects the lungs, and can be caused by bacterial, viral or fungal agents [44723].
+Signs of pneumonia include fever, cough, rapid or difficulty breathing, chest pain and fatigue [44724].
+Smoking, as well as environmental factors such as crowded housing and indoor air pollution increase the risk of developing pneumonia [44723].

-Pneumonia is a major cause of illness and mortality for Aboriginal and Torres Strait Islander people [44720].
-It particularly impacts Aboriginal and Torres Strait Islander children, who are hospitalised at far higher rates than non-Indigenous children.
+Pneumonia is a major cause of illness and mortality for Aboriginal and Torres Strait Islander people [42101].
+It particularly impacts Aboriginal and Torres Strait Islander children and older people, who are hospitalised at high rates.

-In addition to good hygiene and smoke free environments, vaccination is a key strategy in the prevention of pneumonia.
+In addition to good hygiene and smoke free environments, vaccination is a key strategy in the prevention of pneumonia [44724].
 Under the National Immunisation Program (NIP), the pneumococcal pneumonia vaccination is freely available to:

 • Aboriginal and Torres Strait Islander people under the age of 50 with a medical condition putting them at higher risk of illness